Working with people of all ages is a key feature of the job.

 - Independent museums and galleries.

 Positions are increasingly offered on short or fixed term contracts.
-Jobs are advertised in local authority vacancy lists, newspapers and specialist publications including Museums Journal, Museum Jobs, the Times Educational Supplement, Times Higher Education, Leisure Management, Opportunities (which focuses on the public sector) and their respective websites.
+Jobs are advertised in local authority vacancy lists, newspapers and specialist publications and websites, including Museum Jobs, the vacancies section of the Museums Assocation website and the vacancies section of the National Museum Directors' Council website.

 Although a degree is not technically essential, it is unusual for non-graduate applicants to be offered a position.